 For just the second time in NHL, NBA, MLB and NFL history, a first year expansion team has reached the final of their respective sport.
 The Las Vegas Golden Knights have earned their spot in the Stanley Cup Final in their very first year as a team and are matched up against the Washington Capitals who, despite making the playoffs 27 times, have never won the Stanley Cup.
 Either team can make history by winning this series.

 In game one, the Golden Knights took a high scoring win, beating the Capitals 6-4 in a game plagued with turnovers and mistakes.
 Both teams are known as fundamentally sound and play with confidence, but after a week long rest, both teams came out energetic, but reckless.
 Nerves definitely played a role in this, and possibly stemmed from the enormous pressure on both franchises--especially the Capitals.
-Captain and star player Alex Ovechkin admitted that the game was “nerve-wracking” and said that “I think the next game is going to be different.
+In an ESPN interview by Greg Wyshynski, captain and star player Alex Ovechkin admitted that the game was “nerve-wracking” and said that “I think the next game is going to be different.
 All the nervousness is over.”
 This confidence will be crucial in the next game, which is in Las Vegas.
 Going up 2-0 would put the Caps in an extremely difficult position, but stealing game two would shift the home-ice advantage.

 Another takeaway from the exciting first game of the series was the obvious advantage of depth held by Las Vegas.
 In the playoffs, a team needs to have depth and have several lines that can perform at a high level.
 The Knight’s fourth line managed to score the go-ahead goal in the third period and proved to be just as hardworking as the first three lines.
 The Capitals, on the other hand, do not have this luxury.